4.6 Master Patient Index Integrity

 RHIA exam reasoning

-When an MPI scenario appears, identify whether the issue is prevention, detection, or correction.
-If the risk is a potential duplicate queue, prioritize review based on patient safety and data use.
-If the risk is an overlay, treat it as urgent because records from different patients may be mixed.
+When an MPI scenario appears, classify it as prevention, detection, or correction.
+For a potential-duplicate queue, prioritize review by patient-safety and data-use risk and by aging.
+For an overlay, treat it as urgent because records from different patients are mixed.
 If a trend points to registration workflow, fix training and process at the source.
-If a system change causes mismatches, involve informatics and interface owners.
+If a system change causes mismatches, involve informatics and the interface owners.
+Above all, never merge unverified matches, an incorrect merge can create the very overlay you are trying to prevent.

 One patient has two separate medical record numbers in the same system.
 What MPI issue is most likely?